magao-x/MagAOX/setup/RT_install.md

 ```

-## Installing the NVIDIA driver & CUDA with hacks to make it build against the rt kernel:
+## 2 Installing the NVIDIA driver & CUDA

+With hacks to make it build against the rt kernel.

 These steps inspired by: https://gitlab.manjaro.org/packages/community/realtime-kernels/linux416-rt-extramodules/blob/master/nvidia/PKGBUILD but with additions.

-### Shutdown X
+### 2.1 Shutdown X
-You will need to switch to `multi-user.target` to do this.
+Eventually uou will need to switch to `multi-user.target` to do the install.
-Temporary Change:
+- Temporary Change:
 From command line:
 ```
 sudo systemctl isolate multi-user.target
 ```
 Or from grub boot menu, add `systemd.unit=multi-user.target` and end of the linux16 line.
+- Permanent change:
 I find it easier to do this with the default changed in case anything goes wrong it is easier to reboot:
 ```
 sudo systemctl set-default multi-user.target
 ```

-### Preparing The Driver
+### 2.2 Preparing The Driver
 Get the CUDA .run file from the NVIDIA website, and make it executable (`chmod +x cuda_10.0.130_410.48_linux.run`).
 Next, unpack it:
 ```
 ./cuda_10.0.130_410.48_linux.run --extract=$(pwd)/cuda_10.0.130_410.48_linux